WxExLGHTZ/Warehouse-Inventory-Detection/README.md

 A neural-network-based system that recognizes the contents of a 3×3 storage rack from camera images, maps each detected object to its grid position using bounding box coordinate analysis, and logs the inventory state to an Azure SQL database.

-[!NOTE]
+> [!IMPORTANT]
-The model is trained on a specific type of storage rack and specific objects.
+> The model is trained on a specific type of storage rack and specific objects.
 Detection accuracy on other rack configurations or object types is not guaranteed.

 ## Motivation